yazgoo/vmux/README.md

-You can define a custom way to setup a new session via `~/.config/vmux/hooks/session_name.sh` The script just needs to print environment variables of the form:
+You can define a custom way to setup a new session via `~/.config/vmux/hooks/session_name.sh` The script just needs to print environment variables of the form (`env` command will do that):

 key=value